 SELECT DATE_ADD('2018-12-31', INTERVAL 2 DAY), DATE_ADD('2018-12-31', INTERVAL 2 YEAR);

-In this example, we are going to use the DATE_FORMAT function to format the given Date.
-DATE_SUB function is to subtract the intervals from the date.
-Next, we used the DAY function to return day value.
+In this example, we are going to use the DATE_FORMAT to format the given one.
+DATE_SUB is to subtract the intervals from it.
+Next, we used the DAY to return day value.

 SELECT DATE_FORMAT('2018-12-31 23:59:59', '%W, %D %M %Y');